-- 3. Use the drop-down list for Data Format and select the file type.
-The choices are: - Comma Separated Values (.csv) ASCII text that can be loaded into a spreadsheet. - MATLAB (.mat) Binary data in the native MATLAB 7.0 format.
+- 4. Use the drop-down Save as type list to select the file type.
+The choices are: - Comma Separated Values (.csv): ASCII text that can be loaded into a spreadsheet.
+This is the default selection. - MATLAB (.mat): Binary data in the native MATLAB 7.0 format. - 5.
+Click Save.

 TIP.
-Binary files typically use about 40% more disk space as text files.
+Binary files typically use about 40% more disk space than .csv files.